KensoDev/Kick-the-tires/README.md

 As you can see, this project is only a README file, and Markdown files for each question category.

 Simply fork the project, add your questions/tasks and issue a pull request.

+### Sample app
+The repo has a sample app.

+The sample app will be used for the answers or to emphasize how you would like you code done.

+Also, it could be used to write failing specs and have the dev pass them.

+Open to discussions on that as well.